hyprwm/hyprland-wiki/pages/Useful Utilities/Clipboard-Managers.md

 exec-once = wl-paste -t text --watch clipman store --no-persist
 ```

-If you wish to use it as a primary clipboard manager, use this instead
+If you wish to use it as a primary clipboard manager, use this instead:

 ```ini
 exec-once = wl-paste -p -t text --watch clipman store -P --histpath="~/.local/share/clipman-primary.json"
 ```

-And also make sure to create a file named `clipman-primary.json` in
-`~/.local/share/clipman-primary.json`
+Ensure that `~/.local/share/clipman-primary.json` is already created.

-Now bind the `clipman` like this:
+Now you can bind `clipman` like this:

 ### For `rofi` users